open-telemetry/opentelemetry-log-collection/docs/operators/move.md

 <hr>

-Move a value called "ip" from body to attributes
+Move a value from the body to attributes

 ```yaml
 - type: move